 Internal Family Systems is a type of psychotherapy that focuses on the “parts” that make up your sense of self.
-While it was originally developed in the 1980s, it’s still a popular form of therapy today.
-It is effective for a wide range of mental health conditions, including anxiety, PTSD, and depression.

 Even though IFS is nothing new, there are still many people who don’t know exactly what it is or how it can help.

 With that in mind, let’s break down Internal Family Systems.
 By reviewing the basics of IFS, you can decide if it’s the right therapy option for you, and learn more about what to expect throughout your treatment.

 How Does Internal Family Systems Work?

 The Internal Family Systems model breaks down the brain into three parts:

 Managers are responsible for how you interact with the world.

 They’re the thoughts and actions that keep you protected from perceived threats, and they try to keep traumatic experiences from completely taking over your thoughts.